prabuw/prabuw.github.io/_posts/2014-05-16-setting-up-less-bootstrap-aspnet-mvc-5.markdown

 title: "Setting up LESS, Bootstrap and ASP.NET MVC 5"
 date: 2014-05-16
 categories: [LESS]
+keywords: "LESS, ASP.NET MVC 5, Bootstrap"
+description: "This post shows to integrate LESS into an ASP.NET MVC 5 solution.
+It also shows how to use Bootstrap's LESS files with this method."
 ---

 Recently, I joined a project built on ASP.NET MVC 5, [Bootstrap](http://getbootstrap.com/), Web API and KnockoutJS.